proddata/crate/docs/config/cluster.rst

   | *Default:*  ``30m``
   | *Runtime:*  ``yes``

-  Defines the timeout for internal requests made as part of the recovery that are expected to take a long time.
-Defaults to twice :ref:`internal_action_timeout <indices.recovery.internal_action_timeout>`.
+  Defines the timeout for internal requests made as part of the :ref:`recovery
+  <glossary-shard-recovery>` that are expected to take a long time.
+Defaults to
+  twice :ref:`internal_action_timeout
+  <indices.recovery.internal_action_timeout>`.

 .. _indices.recovery.recovery_activity_timeout: